JZacharyG/ProofSchool/README.md

 \end{prob}
 ```

 You can add parts/subproblems by nesting these environments up to three levels deep.
-The first level is labeled with Arabic numerals, the second with lowercase letters, the third with lowercase roman numerals.
+The first level is labeled with numbers, the second with lowercase letters, the third with lowercase roman numerals.

 The `prob*` environment creates an unnumbered problem, which has all of the features of a problem (including easy control of spacing and the ability to add solutions) in a format that looks more or less like a normal block of text!
 Unless explicitly suppressed, subproblems will still be numbered as usual.